iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 > Garbage app<br> :date: __2021-05-20 03:13:54__

 > "We're sorry, we cannot match your selfie with your DMV picture."
 Meaning we didn't get a full facial map for our data mining endeavors.<br> :date: __2021-05-19 23:20:43__

-> They can keep up or get back to you on time or even give you call to help you answer your questions especially with you unemployment<br> :date: __2021-05-19 08:03:20__

-> No longer recognizes my face so can't access my Digital ID.
-The popup message mentions trying another method but that does nothing but activate my phone's camera.
-Useless in current form.<br> :date: __2021-05-18 18:24:34__

-> I don't care about the app one way or another.
-I'm pissed that I had to get it in the first place because CO used the worst material I've ever seen an ID card made out of.
-Seriously, use a small bit of intelligence, and make the ID durable enough to at least have a chance of lasting until its expiration.
-Never in the 3 other states I've lived in have I had an ID card that has taken even a bit of damage before, let alone one that breaks as soon as you sit on your wallet.
-Get it together, CO!<br> :date: __2021-05-18 17:14:04__

-> It will not recognize my selfie, therefore it will not let me in.
-Frustrating.<br> :date: __2021-05-18 16:16:55__

-> Simply doesn't work, you'll just need to pay for a new one.
-Ive tried this on 3 different devices, 2 Android and an iphone, it doesn't work.
-Borderline Scam<br> :date: __2021-05-16 17:34:24__

-> no longer works now that "PingID" was implemented - I've been "authenticated" more than 10 times in the last few mins and still can't access any of my digital documents.
-Keeps asking me to log in again (never actually logs me in after authentication - just takes me back to the home screen) I even tried resetting my password in case my account was locked.
-NOPE. same results -- if you want us to use this, MAKE IT RELIABLE!!!!!!!!!!<br> :date: __2021-05-13 18:51:06__